jcmonnett/JS-Projects1/README.md

-# WebDevBootcamp
+# JS-Projects1

-Repository of all of my Projects while learning Javascript and the front-end, back-end and integrations of it.
+Repository of all the projects I have currently completed while learning Javascript.